 For businesses of a given size, expense reporting is important.
-In fact, Certify revealed that almost 43% of enterprises check each expense manually in a bid to make sure it matches with corporate polices.
+Certify revealed that almost 43% of enterprises check each expense manually in a bid to make sure it matches with corporate policies.

 Aside from that, AppZen, a startup based in San Jose, California, recently unveiled Insights, which is a feature included in its software-as-a-service (SaaS) platform dubbed Expense Audit.
 This platform gets rid of the need for auditors and managers to approve travel receipts separately.

 Currently, Insights is available to Expense Audit customers as an extra product offering.
 Before the launch of this feature, Expense Audit required account administrators to not only track but also report expenses submitted via Concur, Coupa, Oracle, and Workday among other reporting services.
 Presently, AppZen is confident in Expense Audit’s ability to delegate such tasks to algorithms.

 Anant Kale, Fujitsu America’s former VP, and the current CEO and co-founder of AppZen, said that Insights marks an exciting upgrade for the company since it shows how AI can disrupt a reimbursement and control process in finance that has been there for a long time while considerably boosting employee satisfaction and compliance.